Cargo.toml — worker-only binary (no HTTP)

 Compile-time errors when a macro doesn't match the feature set

-If you write #[forge::job] but don't enable the jobs feature, you'll get an error at the generated forge::AutoJob reference.
-Same pattern for #[forge::cron]/AutoCron, #[forge::workflow]/AutoWorkflow, #[forge::daemon]/AutoDaemon, #[forge::webhook]/AutoWebhook, #[forge::mcp_tool]/AutoMcpTool.
-Fix by enabling the feature (or remove the unused handler).
+If you write #[forge::job] but don't enable the jobs feature, you'll get an error at the generated forge::AutoHandler reference — all macros (#[forge::job], #[forge::cron], #[forge::workflow], #[forge::daemon], #[forge::webhook], #[forge::mcp_tool]) emit registrations through the same AutoHandler type.
+Fix by enabling the corresponding feature (or remove the unused handler).

 Build profile tuning